If your oven door handle is loose or even falling off, then don’t worry. You’re not alone.

 After this, you should remove the screws from the oven door.
 Take a look at the oven door and see where the heads of the screws are located.
 In a lot of cases, they are located at the top of the inside of the oven door.

 You need to use a screwdriver to release the screws from the oven door.
 Even though a lot of oven door handles use Phillips head screws, this is not universal.
-You might want to take a look at the manual to see what type of screws your oven requires.
+If you’re not sure about screw sizes, you can try to look for them online using your appliance’s make and model.
+There are many websites out there that can help you find what you’re looking for.

 Step 4: Clean the Ports and Examine the Screws